-The only part on me that’s tattooed is just little areas here, I just added these letters (I should say freshly tattooed).
+The only part of me that’s tattooed is just little areas here, I just added these letters (I should say freshly tattooed).

 Okay – then [use] paper products again, and I’m just dabbing it off of the tattoo area.
-Backside [of tattoos] is not fresh.
+Backside [of tattoo] is not fresh.